Compact Implementation Guidance

 The QDRP identifies resources needed for program implementation in the upcoming quarter and should be based on the current status of projects and activities, as reflected in the program’s work plan(s).
 The package provides information on execution of program activities; financial management; procurement, grant, and partnership actions; progress towards compact or threshold program goals (as defined by monitoring and evaluation (M&E) indicators and targets); and the status of conditions precedent (CP) to disbursement.
 The package also details projected commitments and disbursements for the life of the grant.

-In cases where the AE is not requesting any funds for the upcoming quarter, the AE should submit a non-financial QDRP, which provides a simplified approach for reporting on projected commitments and procurement and M&E data, but does not require submission of most financial reports or other required documentation.
+In cases where the AE is not requesting any funds for the upcoming quarter, the AE should submit a non- financial QDRP, which provides a simplified approach for reporting on projected commitments and procurement/grant and M&E data but does not require submission of most financial reports or other required documentation.
 Should funding needs change within the quarter, the AE may also submit an out of cycle (OOC) QDRP to request a change in budget and/or disbursement authority, or to request an adjustment of existing disbursement authority.

 Process and timing

-- Consultants’ deliverable and payment schedules, including the amounts in the months that each deliverable is expected to be paid by the FA;
+• Consultants’ deliverable and payment schedules, including the amounts in the months that each deliverable is expected to be paid by the fiscal agent;

-In order to provide sufficient time for review and approval before the start of a new disbursement period, the QDRP should be submitted to MCC for approval at least twenty (20) days prior to the end of each quarter (on March 10, June 10, September 10 and December 10; or the following business day if the 10th falls on a weekend or holiday).
-For funds related to CDF, CFF and compact programs, the QDRP must be submitted, reviewed and approved via the MCC Management Information System (MCC MIS3); for threshold programs, the request is submitted, reviewed and approved via email.
+In order to provide sufficient time for review and approval before the start of a new disbursement period, the QDRP should be submitted to MCC for approval at least twenty (20) days prior to the end of each quarter (on March 10, June 10, September 10, and December 10; or the following business day if the 10th falls on a weekend or holiday).
+The QDRP must be submitted, reviewed, and approved via the MCC Management Information System (MCC MIS3).
 Final submissions are expected to be approved by MCC before the final day of the quarter, following any necessary revisions by the AE to respond to comments issued by MCC.

-While most QDRP quarters span exactly a three-month period, the length of the first and last quarters of the compact vary based on the date of Entry into Force (EIF).
-The first quarter of a compact will be a long first quarter only if the compact entered into force within 45 days of the start of a new fiscal quarter (i.e. EIF dates between August 16 – September 30; November 16 – December 31, February 14 – March 31, or May 16 – June 30).
-In all other cases, the compact will have a short first quarter.
+While most QDRP quarters span exactly a three-month period, the length of the first and last program quarters vary based on the date that the funding agreements are signed or Enter into Force (EIF).
+The first quarter will be a long first quarter, extending through the end of the next quarter, only if the funding agreement is signed or enters into force within 45 days of the start of a new fiscal quarter (i.e. EIF dates between August 16 – September 30; November 16 – December 31, February 14 – March 31, or May 16 – June 30).
+In all other cases, the first quarter will be short, extending from the funding agreement signing or EIF date through the end of the current quarter.
 For the closeout period, the AE may continue with submissions on the normal QDRP submission dates (March 10, June 10, September 10 and December 10), or submit a separate QDRP that would start on the first day of the closure period and cover the entire 120 day period (or a lesser portion thereof).4 In no case shall an AE submit a QDRP that covers a period greater than four and a half months (137 days).

 QDRP Components